alaa-alsalehi/murshad/N8N_INTEGRATION.md

 ### API calls failing

-1. Verify API Key and Secret are correct
+1. Verify Basic Auth username and password are correct
-2. Check that headers are set correctly (`X-API-Key`, `X-API-Secret`)
+2. Check that Basic Authentication is configured correctly in n8n HTTP Request node
 3. Ensure the integration is enabled
 4. Check Frappe logs for authentication errors